Raiders of the Lost Horcrux:

 I do not know the original source of these new numbers.
 The Lexicon took them from a tour of the film set and a close look at the prop tapestry that was to be used in the film.
 But we do not know where the film designers got their numbers.
 The numbers are assuredly not in the books themselves, and may not even be from Rowling.

 The adjustment does, however, resolve a couple of problems which were built into the chronology as depicted in the original sketch.
 First, it gets rid of one of the 13-year-old fathers which had been the cause of so much hilarity, and exasperation, across the fandom since the sketch was released.
 And it does resolve the problem of Sirius Black inheriting the house.
 If Cygnus Black were to have died at any point before about 1980, then it would be clear that apart from Arcturus himself, and his cousin Pollux, both of them well into their elder years (and, just possibly, Marius the Squib), Sirius would have been the only male Black left.
 And the choice was either to reinstate him as heir, or to see their name become extinct upon their own deaths.
-At that point there was still no stain upon Sirius’s character (regardless of his supposed rejection of Dark magic), and it might have been expected that the boy would settle down and marry eventually.
+At that point there was still no stain upon Sirius’s character (regardless of his political stance and the supposed rejection of Dark magic), and it might have still been hoped that the boy would settle down and marry eventually.

 So, despite the prior disowning of the elder son of the family, and the death of the younger son and their father (and, evidently, the last surviving male cousin), upon the previous Head of the Family’s death, the property did not pass to Walburga’s eldest niece, Bellatrix Lestrange.

-This seems most likely to have been deliberate, and to have been old Arcturus Black’s doing, for all that Sirius dismisses his grandfather at every mention.
+This seems most likely to have been both deliberate, and to have been old Arcturus Black’s doing, for all that Sirius dismisses his grandfather at every mention.

 Apparently this is one of those stories “between the lines” of the tapestry which Rowling has left it to us to fill in for ourselves.